Baglecake/Local-DDx/README.md

 **A multi-agent collaborative AI system for medical differential diagnosis featuring dynamic specialist generation, sliding context windows, and epistemic labor division using local LLMs.**

 **VERSION OVERVIEW:**
+**Each version directory contains version transcripts and modules.
+"Transcripts" and "Modules" directories in the main repo contain modules and transcripts from the initial conceptual design (v6.0) only.

 **v6:** Developmental Version - Eager: "true"; enforced stability for GPU development purposes.
 Initial dual model scaffolding with agent generation capabilities and early insights using dual NousResearch/Hermes-2-Pro-Mistral-7B models.
 Partially compatable with vllm library (missing quantized loading).